Formal Verification

 Proof Maintenance Cost

-Figure: Proof maintenance cost: proofs changed per change by area; highlights refactor hotspots; Commons aims for lower proof churn than Core.
+Figure: Proof maintenance cost: proofs changed per change by area; highlights refactor hotspots.

 Spec Drift vs Test Coverage